-Addiction recovery is a hard process, and most people have to devote themselves fully to it.
+Addiction recovery is a difficult process and most people need to devote themselves to it fully.
 This typically makes new romantic relationships unwise.
-Temptation can be strong, particularly in 12-step programs where you meet new people, who often understand fully what addiction involves.
+Temptation can be strong, particularly in programs where you meet people who understand what addiction involves.

 That way of thinking, however, does not take into account the realities of addiction.
 Romances formed in rehab often end in heartbreak for everyone involved, and heartbreak can precipitate a relapse and jeopardize your recovery.

-Preventing a breakup from imperiling your addiction recovery requires that you recognize risks and take steps that reduce them.
+Avoiding a relapse after a breakup requires that you recognize risks and take steps that reduce them.
 While you cannot control many aspects of a breakup, there are many things you can control without compromising all the hard work you have put into addiction recovery.

 Recognize the Difficulty of the Situation

 The loss of a relationship is one of life’s major stressors, regardless of how physically and mentally healthy a person is.
-Do not try to minimize the potential impact of a breakup, and do recognize how the upheaval puts you at higher risk for relapse.
+Do not try to minimize the potential impact of a breakup and understand how that upheaval puts you at higher risk for relapse.
 Give yourself permission to grieve, and be kind to yourself in ways other than those involving addictive behavior.
-Ensure your own physical safety if potential for violence exists, and recognize possible triggers that could cause feelings of despair.
-Limiting or avoiding social media for a while may be wise, or having a friend grocery shop so you are not tempted by the wine and beer aisle could be helpful.

 Now Is the Time You Should Reach Out